The Device Emulator GUI

 After you have fixed any issues using the DEVELOP tab, retest the modified parts of your app using the applicable devices and settings in the EMULATE tab.
 Return briefly to the topic Test in Emulator.

 Next Step: Test on Actual Device(s)

 After you complete testing using the device emulator and are satisfied with your app's quality, the next step is to test the app using the actual device(s) it will support.
 Before you push your app to the server, log into your Intel XDK account.For each mobile device:

 - Download the Intel App Preview app from the appropriate app store(s) and install it on your Android, Apple iOS, or Microsoft Windows Phone 8* mobile devices, or your Windows 10 or 8 tablet or laptop.

 - To preview your running app during development, in the DEVELOP tab Code view, use the Live Development Tasks.
 This lets you run and view your app on a device connected to your development computer using WiFi or USB cable, or preview the app in a browser window.
 Alternatively, you can use the TEST tab after you sync your app with the testing server.

 - To access your app built previously, launch the Intel App Preview app and log into your Intel XDK account.

 In the DEVELOP or TEST tab, you can learn more by clicking the button in upper-right corner.
-For a video about using the TEST tab, view this video:
+For information about using the TEST tab, see:

 Additional ways of testing include: